Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_bodysnatcher_reveal_innocent            1       // Who the bodysnatcher is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_monster             1       // Who the bodysnatcher is revealed to when they join the monster team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_independent         1       // Who the bodysnatcher is revealed to when they join the independent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
-ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use
+ttt_bodysnatcher_respawn                    0       // Whether the bodysnatcher respawns when they are killed before joining another team ttt_bodysnatcher_respawn_delay              3       // The delay to use when respawning the bodysnatcher (if "ttt_bodysnatcher_respawn" is enabled) ttt_bodysnatcher_respawn_limit              0       // The maximum number of times the bodysnatcher can respawn (if "ttt_bodysnatcher_respawn" is enabled).
+Set to 0 to allow infinite respawns ttt_bodysnatcher_notify_mode                0       // The logic to use when notifying players that a bodysnatcher is killed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone ttt_bodysnatcher_notify_sound               0       // Whether to play a cheering sound when a bodysnatcher is killed ttt_bodysnatcher_notify_confetti            0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use

 // ----------------------------------------